Mozilla-Ocho/Didthis/doc/vars-files.md

 `flag_use_db` is boolean, true to provision a database and related resources. note that adding a database increases cost, and also on initial creation can take up to 15 minutes to provision.

+todo: this var is duplicated in env-dev file

 `db_deletion_protection` if the db is enabled, this will prevent it from being destroyed until this flag is turned off.